 See the ‘finances‘ page for further info. about fees and funding).
 Furthermore, being a non-salaried trainee means that all the time in school is on a supernumerary basis; this means that all four days can be spent on training activities, and there will always be a more experienced colleague on hand for help and advice.
 Non-salaried trainees will spend the Autumn Term, until Christmas, in one school, and then January to June in their main placement school.

 Most of our courses are available on a salaried basis, usually on the Unqualified Teacher Scale 1 Rate (around £17,000).
-This means that the trainee is an employee of their ‘main’ school, and may have a day, or sometimes two, with full professional responsibility for particular classes.
+This means that the trainee is an employee of their ‘main’ school, and may have a day or two, with full professional responsibility for particular classes.
 Salaried trainees are based at their employing school for the majority of the training course, with a short, 6-week placement at a contrasting school, typically in January and February.
 Salaried trainees will also complete an action research project, but for their professional development alone, and not for PGCE qualification.

 CTSN is a large network of teaching schools, looking to develop research, development, training and support for every stage of a teacher’s career.
 This means that …